Richard Delamaine

-Richard Delamaine or Delamain, known as the elder (bef.
-1629 – bef.
-1645), was an English mathematician, known for works on the circular slide rule and sundials.
+Richard Delamain or Delamaine, known as the elder (born about 1600 – died about 1645), was an English engineer and teacher of mathematics, known for being the inventor of the slide rule and developing an horizontal quadrant for astronomical calculations.

 Life

-His earliest published work Grammelogia was dedicated to Charles I. It was attacked in William Oughtred's Circles of Proportion (1631), on grounds of plagiarism: Oughtred had taught Delamaine, and considered that the work simply reproduced his mathematical instruments without any serious understanding of the theory on which they depended.
-Subsequently, Delamaine enjoyed royal favour and the appointment of tutor to the king in mathematics, and quartermaster-general.
-His widow described him in those terms, in 1645, when she petitioned the House of Lords.
-He left ten children, one of whom bore his name, who is tentatively identified with the mathematician Richard Delamaine the younger.
+Delamain learned mathematics from the lectures by Edmund Gunter and the respective chats in Gunter rooms at Gresham College.
+Then he earned his living as teacher of mathematics.
+Delamain enjoyed royal favour and was appointed tutor to the king in mathematics, engineer and finally quartermaster-general.
+After his death, his widow described him in those terms, in 1645, when she petitioned the House of Lords.
+He left ten children, one of whom bore his name, who is tentatively identified with the mathematician Richard Delamain the younger.
+Delamain died in the civil war that dethroned Charles I, by 1945.